Waterford Twp, MI

 2800 Kettering Dr, Waterford Twp, MI 48329

-Fitter & Faster is returning to Waterford, MI to produce a 2-day swim camp on September 24 & 25, 2022.
-SAVE when you purchase a “Full Camp Bundle” based on your swimmer’s 100 Breaststroke time.
+Fitter & Faster is returning to Waterford, MI to produce a 2-day Comprehensive Breaststroke Swim Camp on November 19 & 20, 2022.
+SAVE when you purchase the "Full Camp Bundle" based on your swimmer's 100 Breaststroke time.

 COMPREHENSIVE BREASTSTROKE RACING CAMP

 Scroll down for more details on the curriculum!
 Availability is limited to ensure the highest level of learning experience!

 SESSION START TIMES (GROUPS BASED ON 100 BREAST TIME)

 Group B (Boys 1:16 and Over.
 Girls 1:20 and Over): Check in 10 AM, Camp 10:15-12:45 PM

 Group A (Boys 1:15 and Faster.
 Girls 1:19 and Faster): Check in 1:30 PM, Camp 1:45-4:45 PM

 This camp is designed for swimmers with a minimum of one-year of competitive swimming experience all the way up to AAAA times and faster.
 Swimmers younger than 9 years old are not invited without submitting their times or swimming history to Fitter and Faster.

 At the highest level of swimming, breaststroke has the most varied technique.
 Out of the eight finalists at the Olympic Games, you might see eight different styles of breaststroke!
 A swimmer's timing and ability to eliminate resistance are hallmarks of an efficient and powerful breaststroker.
 No matter your swimmer’s level, this 2-day camp will strengthen their technique, racing and training skills that will lead to faster and more efficient breaststroke races… and faster IM’s!